Modelur/docs/docs/reference/city_block.md

 Selected City Block - Building Parameters
 -----------------------------------------

+!!! hint "Select all Buildings of City Block"
+    When you want to select all Buildings that are inside selected City Block(s), use the Context menu (right mouse click) → Modelur → Select City Blocks Buildings.

 Default Building Parameters inside the City Block tab are used to overload default parameters as set by the Whole Plot according to [Modelur's hierarchy](/quickstart/#step-3-changing-the-parameters).
 This means that if the parameter in question is not [defined by the Building itself](building/#selected-building-parameters), Modelur will apply the values defined here to the Building.
 For example, when you create a new Building, it will contain Number of Storeys, Land Use, etc. as specified here or in the Whole Plot.

 !!! tip "Interactive Zoning"